-While the range of AI techniques and technologies that are researched in classrooms and discussed at conferences are extensive and growing, the ethical consequences are rarely fully considered (at least, there is very little published work considering the ethics).
-In short, as a field (while we apply our university research regulations), we are working without any fully-worked out moral groundings specific to the field of AIED.
+While the range of AI techniques and technologies researched in classrooms and discussed at conferences continues to grow, the ethical consequences are rarely fully considered – at least, while there is much ethics research for AI in general, there is very little published work considering the ethics of AIED in particular.
+In short, as a field (while we apply our university research regulations), we are continuing to work without any fully-developed moral groundings specific to AIED.

-In fact, AIED techniques raise an indeterminate number of self-evident but as yet unanswered ethical questions.
-To begin with, concerns exist about the large volumes of data collected to support AIED (such as the recording of student competencies, emotions, strategies, and misconceptions).
-Who owns and who is able to access this data, what are the privacy concerns, how should the data be analysed, interpreted and shared, and who should be considered responsible if something goes wrong?
+In fact, as the AIED community is aware, the field of AIED raises an indeterminate number of as yet unanswered ethical questions.
+To begin with, concerns exist about the large volumes of data collected to support AIED (such as the recording of student competencies, emotions, strategies and misconceptions).
+Who owns and who is able to access this data, what are the privacy concerns, and who should be considered responsible if something goes wrong?

 - What are the criteria for ethically acceptable AIED?

 - How does the transient nature of student goals, interests and emotions impact on the ethics of AIED?

 - What are the AIED ethical obligations of private organisations (developers of AIED products) and public authorities (schools and universities involved in AIED research)?

 - How might schools, students and teachers opt out from, or challenge, how they are represented in large datasets?

 - What are the ethical implications of many ITS and other AIED approaches adopting an instructionist approach to learning?

 - What are the ethical implications of not being able to easily interrogate how AIED deep decisions (using multi-level neural networks) are made?